SebastianGhafafian/EDA_Data_Science_Job_Market/README.md

 This project uses a data set that used data science job postings scraped from Glassdoor.com and is currently published on Kaggle.com:

 https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor

+# Notebook

+The requirements.txt shows the pytho environment used for the project.
+For EDA projects, this is usually of lower importance, yet there were some problems with Wordcloud having some unresolved dependencies.